victorcabral182/victorcabral182/README.md

 - 🎨 Experience with Tailwind, Material UI, among others
 - 🔗 Knowledge in integration, asynchronous requests, GraphQL

-## Expanding into Backend
-Recently, I've embarked on a learning journey into the backend world, focusing especially on Node.js and its functionalities.
-I'm excited about the prospect of becoming a fullstack developer, combining my frontend skills with a solid understanding of server-side development.

 Feel free to explore my repositories and projects.
 I'm always open to collaborations and feedback.
 Let's build something amazing together! 👨‍💻✨

-Thanks for visiting my profile! 😊

 <div align="center" width="100%">
     <a href="https://github.com/victorcabral182">